Not in NC, SC or VA? Don't worry, we love to travel. Click here.

 It seems that the DJ is often the last service chosen, after much of the budget is expended on a venue, food and clothing.
 This often leads brides and party planners to shop for the cheapest price possible because of a lack of resources.
 This often backfires when holding out for the lowest price.
 However, if you have adhered to the guiding principals noted here, you will know to avoid services that have a rock bottom price because they will not be able to display the level of quality and attention to detail that EVERY client deserves!

-Do you LIKE the person that shows up?
+Do you LIKE the person who shows up?

 There is NOTHING worse in the world than having to do business with someone you do not like.
 Choosing the person who “feels” right is the most important factor in picking the right entertainer for your party or reception.
 The DJ you choose should be very open about what he/she can do for you and should volunteer information and show you that knowledge base.